Turnout

 Complete the Application Process for Disability Benefits

-Navigating the process for Social Security Disability Insurance (SSDI) benefits can feel overwhelming, but you’re not alone.
+Navigating the application process can be daunting, but you’re not alone.
 We’re here to help you through each step, ensuring you submit your application correctly and confidently.

 • Adult Disability Report (Form SSA-3368)